43Clock/Distributed-Systems/README.md

 # CloudServer

-Work developed for Distributed System at University of Minho.
+Work developed for Distributed Systems at University of Minho.

 ## Getting Started: